bernhardAxonIvy/doc/source/axonivy/migration/deprecation.rst

 Deprecation and Removal
 -----------------------

-You should avoid using deprecated Public API and features.
-When migrating to a new version check for deprecated Public API and features and replace them with the successor API or feature.
+You should avoid using deprecated Public APIs and features.
+When migrating to a new version, check for deprecated Public APIs and features and replace them with the successor API or feature.

-This will help you later when you migrate to a version in which the previously Public API or features are removed.
+This will help you later when you migrate to a version in which the previously Public APIs or features are no longer available.

 Deprecated Features
 ...................